Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

-where $\mathbb{E}(w|x)$ denotes the mean frequency (overall words) to appear in these $\mathcal{K}$ replies, which is 1.32 for the cases in Table~\ref{tab:case}.
-In general, the mean frequency is around $1$, owing to the long-tailed Unigram distribution which is satisfied Zipf's law~\cite{zipf1935psychobiology}.
-In other words, the \textit{target word selection probability} is limited by $\mathcal{K}$, so queries with more diverse answers in the training set are more challenging to learn.
+where $\mathbb{E}(w|x)$ denotes the mean frequency of words appeared in these $\mathcal{K}$ replies, which is 1.32 for the cases in Table~\ref{tab:case}.
+In general, the mean frequency is around $1$ owing to the long-tailed Unigram distribution which satisfies Zipf's law~\cite{zipf1935psychobiology}.
+In other words, the \textit{target word selection probability} is limited by $\mathcal{K}$, so queries with more diverse answers are more challenging to learn.
 Meanwhile, it is difficult to obtain good predictions for lower-informational queries, as they contain more possible responses which are somewhat equivalent to a larger $\mathcal{K}$~\cite{DBLP:conf/coling/LiWWXLZ16}.

-Nonetheless, the translation task requires word-level mappings as they are well-aligned in the semantic space, therefore the source and target sentences in the training set are semantically equivalent.
-Therefore, translated candidates are confined to $\mathcal{K}\approx 1$.
-Thus the upper bound can approximate to the full probability.
+Nonetheless, the translation task requires word-level mappings as they are well-aligned in the semantic space, therefore source and target sentences are semantically equivalent.
+So that, translated candidates are confined to $\mathcal{K}\approx 1$.
+Thus the upper bound can be approximated as the full probability.